nexendrie/nexendrie.gitlab.io/contributing.md

 * New features

-Our packages are not completed (well, most of them at least).
+Some of our packages are not done feature wise yet.
 There is a list of things we would like to add, just check [issues](https://gitlab.com/groups/nexendrie/issues) on GitLab.
 If there is something missing from your point of view, open a new issue.
 But be aware that we do not have to share your opinion so sometimes you will have to convince us.